MjiaShao/L2-beta-model/README.md

 <h3>To reproduce results in Section 7:</h3>

 1. Run 'generate_tracy_widom_variables.R' to generate random variable from Tracy-Widom distribution with index 1 using R package 'RMTstat'.
-The results will saved as 'tracy-widom-distribution.txt';
+The results will be saved as 'tracy-widom-distribution.txt';
 2. Run 'goodness_of_fit.m' and 'plot_goodness_of_fit_test.m' to reproduce Figure 9.